 A: I typically feed Diamond Naturals Small Breed Puppy, but I also like Costco brands and 4Health.
 They all have good crude fat and protein content, are decently priced, and contain good ingredients.
 There are many other great brands, this is just my choice.
 I also supplement with homemade raw wet food.
 Red Barn food rolls are great for picky or stressed puppies, and can be delivered to your door by Chewy.
 If you plan to switch to another type of food, ask me for a small sample to help ease the transition.
 It is always a great idea to compare foods for quality ingredients and fat/protein content.
 As a general rule, look for foods that have meat as the first ingredient and that avoid corn or soy fillers.
 Fillers are not necessarily unhealthy, but they may mean your food has less meat than filler, and also will cause you to have to feed a lot more food and for your dog to produce a lot more stool.
+Just as it is for humans, the more whole, easily digestible ingredients for the species, the better.
 Grain free was recently linked to Dilated Cardiac Myelopathy (2017-2019), causing many dogs to lose their life, so is best rotated into other foods and not used exclusively for long periods, until more studies are done.

 Q: Can I feed my puppy table scraps?

 A: This really depends on the dog.
 Bully breeds are known to have somewhat tender tummies and awful gas, so sometimes human food can exacerbate the issue (they can stink you out of a room!).
 However, I've also had or seen many who have no problems with table scraps, so it really depends.
 Keep in mind the behavioral changes you may cause by teaching your puppy to beg at the table!
 Absolutely no cooked chicken bones or chocolate should be fed to any dog.

 Q: What are some colors in French Bulldogs, and why do they matter?